ishani2202/-Bias-Aware-Pneumothorax-Detection-Using-MIMIC-CXR/README.md

 ### **Key Findings**
 1. **Model Performance:**
-   - High AUROC on the test set indicates good overall classification ability.
+   - The DenseNet-121 model achieves high AUROC on the test set, indicating good classification ability.
    - Precision and recall values demonstrate effectiveness but room for improvement.

 2. **Bias Detection:**